Semi-Automatic vs Fully-Automatic Machines

 - Increased efficiency – getting more out the door in similar or in less time

 - Labor savings – trying to do more with less

 - Optimal material savings – maximizing items that contribute getting the product out the door but arriving to their final destination in similar condition as it left

 - Safety/Ergonomics – reducing/elimination of repetitive motion injuries along with the general safety issues associated with automation

 - Budget – how much do they want to spend or should spend to achieve the necessary outcome or Return On Investment (ROI) to justify the value crated (notice I didn’t say the machine’s price)

-Depending on any of the core equipment pieces available (shrink systems, bagging equipment, stretch wrappers, and case sealing/forming machines) each can be segmented into 2 groups – semi-automatic and fully automatic.
+Depending on how you’d like to automate, (shrink systems, bagging equipment, stretch wrappers, and case sealing/forming machines) each group of machines can be segmented into 2 groups – semi-automatic and fully automatic.

 Generally, semi-automatic equipment includes an operator starting the process and machine finishes.
 A fully-automatic system starts the process and finishes it with minimal operator assistance.
 For example, on a very basic semi-automatic stretch wrapper, the fork lift driver places the pallet of product on the turntable, attaches the tail of the film to the pallet and presses a button to start wrapping.
 Once completed the fork lift driver will cut the film.
 Finally, the fork lift driver will pick-up the pallet and move it.